Four waves of research were commissioned for this project:

-Wave 1 of the tracker was fielded between 2nd-16th December 2020 in 14 markets and you can download the full report for wave 1 here (PDF, 7MB).
+Wave 1: 2nd-16th December 2020 in 14 markets.
+Read the full report (PDF, 7MB).

 Overall travel intentions: